K-Dense-AI/claude-skills-mcp/docs/api.md

 ### Description

-Returns a complete inventory of all loaded skills with their names, descriptions, sources, and document counts.
-Use this for exploration or debugging to see what skills are available. **NOTE**: For finding relevant skills for a specific task, use the `search_skills` tool instead - it performs semantic search to find the most appropriate skills.
+Returns the full inventory of loaded skills (names, descriptions, sources, document counts) for exploration or debugging.
+For task-driven work, prefer calling 'find_helpful_skills' first to locate the most relevant option before reading documents.

 ### When to Use